nvatuan/winOfflineJudge/README.md

 there is more, you can add Programming Problem Statement and testcases by, guess what, creating folders and textfiles. wow i know.

+also if you write a executable that output the answer file you are an asshole

 # demo-screencap
 ![alt text](https://github.com/nvatuan/lorem-ipsum/blob/master/project-demo-cap.png?raw=true)